 2. Change bad eating habits

 Along with eating healthy foods and practicing portion control, be sure to eat properly.
-Having a sweet tooth and enjoying crispy food, this is something I struggled to accept.
+Having a sweet tooth and enjoying crispy foods, this is something I struggled to accept.
 The thing that made it harder was that I wasn’t overweight, so I could get away with eating chocolate and fried food daily.
 The thing that pulled me into line and made me reassess my diet was having my cholesterol checked and finding it was higher than the level recommended by medical professionals.

 Try to eat at regular intervals, too.
-Don’t skip meals and don’t eat a large meal right before going to bed.
+Don’t skip meals, and don’t eat a large meal right before going to bed.
 Along with not being able to burn it off, eating late at night can make it harder to fall asleep.

 1. Make every workout count

 If you’re going to take the time to exercise, don’t be half-hearted about it.
 Pick up the pace and put more effort into your moves.

 If you’re unsure as to whether you are working hard enough, invest in a fitness tracker.
 This will enable you to exercise in your maximum training zone and burn the most calories.
 If you are going too slowly, the tracker will alert you to pick up the pace.
 If you are going too hard, you will know to ease off to avoid burning out or injuring yourself.